 The third mode “apply” can be useful if you apply a formula to the entire image.
 This will likely change the values of pixels flagged as no-data, but the no-data value in the image metadata doesn’t change.
 If you want to fix all no-data pixels to their original value, you can extract the mask of the original image and apply it on the output image.
 For instance:

 otbcli_ManageNoData -in input_image.tif -out mask.tif -mode buildmask otbcli_BandMath -il input_image.tif -out filtered_image.tif -exp "2*im1b1-4" otbcli_ManageNoData -in filtered_image.tif -out output_image.tif -mode apply -mode.apply.mask mask.tif

 You can also use this “apply” mode with an additional parameter “mode.apply.ndval”.
-This parameter sets the output nodata value of the input mask.
+This parameter allow to set the output nodata value applying according to your input mask.

 Segmenting objects across a very high resolution scene and with a controlled quality is a difficult task for which no method has reached a sufficient level of performance to be considered as operational.

 Even if we leave aside the question of segmentation quality and consider that we have a method performing reasonably well on our data and objects of interest, the task of scaling up segmentation to real very high resolution data is itself challenging.
 First, we can not load the whole data into memory, and there is a need for on the flow processing which does not cope well with traditional segmentation algorithms.
 Second, the result of the segmentation process itself is difficult to represent and manipulate efficiently.

 The experience of segmenting large remote sensing images is packed into a single Segmentation in OTB Applications .

 You can find more information about this application here.

 LSMS is a segmentation workflow which allows to perform tile-wise segmentation of very large image with theoretical guarantees of getting identical results to those without tiling.